Medically reviewed by Drugs.com. Last updated on Nov 7, 2022.

 - Eye diseases.
 Taking oral vitamin C supplements in combination with other vitamins and minerals seems to prevent age-related macular degeneration (AMD) from worsening.
 Some studies also suggest that people who have higher levels of vitamin C in their diets have a lower risk of developing cataracts.

 Most people get enough vitamin C from a balanced diet.
-However, people with gastrointestinal conditions and some types of cancer might be susceptible to vitamin C deficiency and benefit from the use of oral supplements.
-Taking vitamin C supplements also might have other protective benefits.
+People who might be susceptible to vitamin C deficiency may benefit from the use of vitamin C supplements.

 Safety and side effects

 When taken at appropriate doses, oral vitamin C supplements are generally considered safe.
-Side effects tend to be dose-related.
-Oral vitamin C supplements can cause:
+Taking too much vitamin C can cause side effects, including:

 - Skin flushing

-In some people, oral use of vitamin C can cause kidney stones.
+In some people, oral vitamin C supplements can cause kidney stones, especially when taken in high doses.
 Long-term use of oral vitamin C supplements over 2,000 milligrams a day increases the risk of significant side effects.

 Tell your doctor that you're taking vitamin C supplements before having any medical tests.
 High levels of vitamin C might interfere with the results of certain tests, such as stool tests for occult blood or glucose screening tests.